Turnbul History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Turnbull, Turnball, Trimble, Trimbell, Trumbell, Trumbill, Turnbul and many more.

-Early Notables of the Turnbul family (pre 1700)
+Early Notables of the Turnbul family

-Another 48 words (3 lines of text) are included under the topic Early Turnbul Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Turnbul Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Turnbul family to Ireland